mk-fg/fuse-auto-cleanup-fs/README.md

 systemd should auto-order that mount after `/mnt/storage`, but when using same mountpoint on multiple fstab lines, adding `x-systemd.after=` and similar explicit ordering options might be useful (from [man systemd.mount]).

+All file operations on acfs pass through to underlying directory, but when closing open files, it always checks used space there against `usage-limit`, and if it's over specified percentage, finds oldest file in `cleanup-dir` (same mounted dir by default) and removes it, checks again, repeats as-necessary.

+Since used-space checks happen between e.g. sequential file-copy ops, make sure that cleanup margin is larger than a single stored file should be.\
+"Used space" above means "not available to regular user" (`f_blocks - f_bavail`) -
+always counts root-reserved blocks as "used", if filesystem has those.

+Intended use is file storage destination, where copying more important files over will rotate-out less imporant ones under `cleanup-dir`, and files stored there can push older ones out as well, thus not normally needing any separate cleanup routine, even if amount of files rsync'ed there in one go exceeds total space.

+This is not intended to be a general-purpose filesystem to use for e.g. rootfs, and can potentially have issues with whatever odd concurrent operation semantics, where proxying syscalls in a direct way isn't sufficient for correctness.

+Implementation of path traversals in this overlay is definitely insecure, so do not use this unless mountpoint directory is only accessible to trusted users/processes, only run it with dedicated least-privileged uid/gid, maybe in an LSM container (to easily limit access to paths), and ideally with symlinks/submounts/special-nodes/etc disabled on underlying filesystem entirely.

 [man systemd.mount]: https://man.archlinux.org/man/systemd.mount.5